IDEAS Grant Competition

 Foreign Policy Goal Focus: Climate, Energy, and the Environment; Global Health

 Project Summary: Heartland Community College will use its IDEAS grant to create study abroad programs focused on agriculture, career, and technical education (CTE), and health sciences in Finland, South Africa, and Tanzania.
-With grant funding, the institution will form new ties with African study abroad organizations and expand upon its partnership with International Riveria College in Finland for a new CTE student exchange program in renewable energy and industrial technology.
-Faculty teams will visit each host country to develop cost-effective study abroad programs designed to reach students from underrepresented majors and backgrounds.
-By expanding upon its study abroad opportunities, Heartland Community College will reach more students, increase study abroad visibility on campus, and enable students to gain a broader world view.
+With grant funding, the college will form a new partnership with EDUAfrica and expand upon its partnership with International Riveria College in Finland for new CTE student exchange programs in renewable energy and industrial technology.
+Faculty teams will visit each host country to develop cost-effective study abroad programs designed to expand access to those in underrepresented majors.
+By expanding upon its study abroad opportunities, Heartland Community College will reach more students, increase study abroad visibility on campus, and enable students to gain a broader worldview.

 Hollins University